AKapett/SocialMedia_Engagement_Predictive_Model/Social Engagement Analysis Final.md

 Future improvements could include incorporating follower count, content type, media presence (image/video), or platform algorithm behavior—all likely to add explanatory power.
 Overall, the project demonstrates how blending emotional and behavioral signals can yield reliable engagement forecasting foundations in social content strategy.

-Let me know if you want to include a performance table or model selection rationale summary too.